ICRC convoy passes freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 31.
-A convoy of 4 vehicles of the International Committee of the Red Cross (ICRC) has driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 2.
+A convoy of 6 passenger cars and 1 truck of the International Committee of the Red Cross (ICRC) has driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, and there are no obstacles for them.